Last Updated on

 I’ve been dying to try a wine club.
 Hellooo?!
-Wine shipped to my door without me having to put my wine glass down and go to the store.
+White and red wine shipped to my door without me having to put my wine glass down and go to the store.
 Amazing.
 Did I mention they ship it right to my door?
 Yeah, amazing.

 Because I’ve wanted to try one for so long, I thought what better place to start than with a wine club based in California, because that sounds like it might have the best wines.
 California is a massive producer of wine in the United States, so it made sense to me.

 I was half right and half wrong.
 The wine I ordered wasn’t bad, and the experience wasn’t bad either, but I’m not sure it would be my first choice after giving it a try.
-Let me tell you more about it and you can decide for yourself.
+Let me tell you more about it and you can decide for yourself in this California Wine Club review.

 The Subscription Options